Pompe-org/Pompe-HS/README.md

 # Pompe-Hotstuff

 This repo contains our implementation of Pompe on top of HotStuff.
-Please refer to our [OSDI'20 paper](https://www.usenix.org/conference/osdi20/presentation/zhang-yunhao) and contact Yunhao Zhang (yz2327@cornell.edu) for questions about this repo.
+Please refer to our [OSDI'20 paper](https://www.usenix.org/conference/osdi20/presentation/zhang-yunhao) and contact Yunhao Zhang (yz2327@cornell.edu) for any questions.

 ## Build and Run